IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass_topology_aware.md

 **Note:**
   - For information and parameter definitions that are not related to topology awareness, be sure to see the information that is provided in [Creating a VolumeSnapshotClass](creating_volumesnapshotclass.md), in addition to the current section.

-  - This section refers to both the IBM FlashCopy® function and Snapshot function in Spectrum Virtualize storage systems.
+  - This section refers to both the IBM FlashCopy® function and Snapshot function in IBM Storage Virtualize storage systems.

 In order to enable creation and deletion of volume snapshots for your storage system, create a VolumeSnapshotClass YAML file, similar to the following `demo-volumesnapshotclass-config-secret.yaml`.